nshutinicolas/GithubSearch/README.md

 ### Architecture

-The projectt architecture is built around `MVVM-C` with C being the coorindator
+The project architecture is built around `MVVM-C` with C being the coorindator

-The coordinator handles the app flow throughtout.
-All coordinators should inherit from `BaseCoordinator`.
+The coordinator handles the app flow throughtout and all coordinators should inherit from `BaseCoordinator`.

 The project is built to be reactive with `RxSwift` which eliminates the usage of unnecessary delegates and NotificationCenter